 "It gave me the credentials to teach at a post-secondary institution and informed my world view that I take into the classroom every day."

 Billy is a lecturer in the Department of Tourism Management at Thompson Rivers University in Kamloops, BC.
+In 20

 Erin’s interest in sustainability and urban planning led her to the Urban Studies program.
 She chose SFU Urban Studies for the quality of its instructors, relevant and interesting courses, and the program’s open mind to the integrated nature of urban systems (economics, transportation, social services, etc.).
 Currently employed as the Executive Director of HUB: Your Cycling Connection, a non-profit organization that is at the centre of efforts in the Vancouver region to promote cycling as a mode of transportation, she credits her Master’s education for providing her with added credibility as an urban professional, while also teaching her hard skills such as statistics collection and analysis, and critical thinking that is needed daily in her advocacy and programming work.